 StateWide received the Senior Medicare Patrol grant from the U.S. Administration on Community Living to help prevent Medicare and Medicaid Fraud among seniors in New York State.

-StateWide sprang into action spreading information; helping their loved ones; and advocating for their community during the pandemic.
 All meetings and the StateWide 2020 Annual Convention went virtual.

 Statewide, in partnership with the Health Foundation for Western & Central New York, established eight Central New York Health Task Forces to help identify, address, and solve problems in health care services and delivery in CNY counties and across the Central New York Region.